Multiply Your Flying Blue Miles: Boost Recent Earnings up to 12X Multiply Your Flying Blue Miles: Boost Recent Earnings up to 12X

 • Miles available for multiplying are only those within the previous calendar month, and you can only accelerate your miles once per month.

-In the past, Flying Blue has surprised me with eligibility to multiply miles.
-Previous iterations have allowed me to multiply the anniversary bonus from holding the Air France KLM World Elite Mastercard® and miles transferred to my account from Chase Ultimate Rewards, as well as paying for a preferred seat on an award redemption.
+In the past, Flying Blue has surprised me with eligibility to multiply miles on other occasions.
+Previous iterations have allowed me to multiply the anniversary bonus from holding the Air France KLM World Elite Mastercard® and miles transferred to my account from Chase Ultimate Rewards, as well as multiplying miles earned from paying for a preferred seat on an award redemption.

 Pricing

-Options to multiply Flying Blue miles include 2x, 4x, 6x, and 12x, available on my 505 miles earned last month.
+Options to multiply Flying Blue miles include 2x, 4x, 6x, and 12x on my 1,056 miles earned last month.
 Multiplying at 2x would cost roughly 1.96¢ per mile.
 That's not good.

 Multiplying at 12x provides the same price: 1.96¢ per mile.

 Previous offers to multiply my recent Flying Blue earnings provided bonuses or discounts when I chose higher multipliers.
-That's not the case this month.
-Regardless of the offer, the price remains 1.96¢ per mile, which isn't great.
-Offers may vary, however, so it's worth checking your account to see what your offers are, how many miles you can multiply, and what price Flying Blue will charge you for it.
+That's not the case right now, so it's worth monitoring your offers.
+Paying 1.96¢ per mile isn't great.
+Offers may vary, however, so it's worth checking your account to see what's available, how many miles you can multiply, and what price Flying Blue will charge you for it.

 If you want to check whether you're eligible for this offer, you can go to this link or find the option for “Accelerate Miles” under the “Manage My Miles” section of your Flying Blue account.
 Unfortunately, other AwardWallet writers received a “not eligible” error message when trying to check their eligibility.